Can We Have Political Beliefs With No Free Will?

 Let’s look at a few objections to this idea.
 The first might be called spiritualist.
 It’s the argument you hear coming from religious people as well as anyone who thinks there is some kind of nonmaterial “ghost in the machine” that controls the brain.
 We commonly call this ghost the soul, the essence, or the mind.
 There are a variety of arguments coming from this direction but they basically break down to the idea that the mind prompts the brain to do things, not the other way around.
 For example, the mind thinks of a cat, prompting the brain’s “cat thinking machinery” to activate.

 One can critique this view in various ways.
 One way notes that, as aforementioned, when people have brain damage, they lose their ability to perform certain mental functions.
-Brain damage via strokes, accidents, surgical errors and whatnot, can destroy our ability to form memories, feel emotions, behave morally and much more.
+Brain damage via strokes, accidents, surgical errors and whatnot, can destroy our ability to form memories, feel emotions, behave morally, plan for the future and much more.
 In essence, brain damage can destroy our very sense of self, a sense fundamental to free will.
 For free will to work conceptually we need a “self”---a unified persona---to be the one who freely undertakes an action.

 We can also refer to the experiments of Benjamin Libet.
 I won’t get into the details (here they are) but the experiments involved scientists recording a person’s brain activity while that person was tasked with making a decision.
 The observers noted that a brain activity spike occurred before the person was consciously aware of making his or her decision, strongly implying that the mind comes after the brain, not before.

 Beyond spiritualism, another objection to free will points out that Newton’s deterministic model of the universe was overturned in the 20th century by quantum physics, a now well-substantiated theory that views the universe as being non-deterministic.
-That said, it appears this non-deterministic behavior only strongly applies to the sub-atomic realm (e.g. the level of electrons, quarks, etc.) It doesn’t have much play in the macro world ---the world of atoms and molecules, mountains and buildings and , of course, brains.
+That said, it appears this non-deterministic behavior only strongly applies to the sub-atomic realm (e.g. the level of electrons, quarks, etc.) It doesn’t have much play in the macro world ---the world of atoms and molecules, mountains and buildings and, of course, brains.
 And even if brains were non-deterministic, that doesn’t get us to free will.
-If our thoughts/decisions arise out of the firing of neurons, it’s doesn’t matter whether those neurons fired for deterministic or non-deterministic reasons; we’re still enslaved to the neurons.
+Let's say we were to observe quantum activity bubbling up to the macro world and having some effect on human behavior.
+That's not an observation of a willfull entity making decsiions, that's an observation of chaotic quantum behavior.
+We're simply swapping out a puppet-master of Newtonian determinism for one of quarks and electrons.

 Much more has been written about the debate over free will and if so inclined, you can seek it out.
 I will stop here and simply state that my strong suspicion is that free will does not exist.
-And this leads to many problems with political beliefs that I will discuss next month in Part II.
+And this leads to the problems with popular political beliefs and intriguing attempts to address them that I will discuss next month in Part 2.

 What do you think?
 Leave your comments on the Guestbook!